-Found in the western tropical Pacific, coral trout are prized for their striking appearance and large mouths with multiple rows of sharp teeth.
+Found in the western tropical Pacific, coral trout are prized for their striking appearance and large mouths.

 Found in the western tropical Pacific from southern Japan through Thailand, Indonesia and the Solomon Islands to Tahiti.